Getting to Stradbroke Island, North & South

-White sand, crystal clear water, great waves, patrolled beaches ...North Stradbroke Island has it all.
+White sand, crystal clear water, great waves, patrolled beaches, ...North & South Stradbroke Island have it all.

 From the rolling surf at Point Lookout, to the calm bay waters of Amity Point and Dunwich, North Stradbroke Island has a range of beaches to suit your needs.
 The various beaches are suitable for swimming, surfing, sunbathing or fishing and are a great place to visit all year round.